Last Updated on

 While hiking itself can be relaxing and meditative for adults, kids (with their shorter attention span) might actually find some parts of the trail pretty boring.
 As a parent, you need to go the extra mile to keep your children entertained.
 You can pack lightweight toys to keep them busy as you hike.
 If you don’t want to bring too much to pack, you can try preparing games or memorizing songs to keep your kids distracted.

-Don’t Forget To Include A First Aid Kit
+Don’t Forget The First Aid Kit

 The last thing you want is to feel helpless when someone in your group gets injured or sick.
 Make sure you pack a first aid kit for emergencies and accidents.
 Also, bring basic medication that you might need during your hike.
 If your entire family is going, make sure to inform a friend of your whereabouts.
 Assign someone who isn’t joining your party as the “emergency contact” in case something goes wrong while you are out on the trail.